 In the ongoing push for LGBTQ inclusion and representation in film and television, it’s easy to convince ourselves we’ve come a long way.
-From a certain angle, it’s not far from the truth; certainly, in terms of mainstream visibility, the range and diversity of queer representation and who gets to tell queer stories has widened considerably over the years.
-And yet, there are still significant gaps in public knowledge of queer history on screen and more than a few major barriers remain in determining which forms of expression are deemed worthy of queer cinema canonization.
-In this continual cultural tug-of-war between the desire for mainstream affirmation and the preservation of all authentic queer expression, respectability politics be damned, one subset of film impacted more than most is gay adult cinema.
+From a certain angle, it’s not far from the truth.
+Certainly, in terms of mainstream visibility, the range and diversity of queer representation and who gets to tell queer stories has widened considerably over the years.
+And yet, there are still significant gaps in public knowledge of queer history on screen, and more than a few major barriers remain in determining which forms of expression are deemed worthy of canonization.
+In this continual cultural tug-of-war between the desire for mainstream affirmation and the preservation of all authentic queer expression (respectability politics be damned), one subset of film impacted more than most is gay adult cinema.

 Throughout the ’60s and ’70s and into the ’80s, pornography was one of the only outlets for queer people to see themselves and their desires reflected back at them on screen.
-Commonly shot in actual queer spaces and often starring the people who frequented them, gay adult films of this era celebrated queer sexuality without inhibition or shame, and though they featured explicit sex, they were also legitimate artistic works, often quite formally experimental and complex as well as politically engaged.
+Commonly shot in authentic queer spaces and often starring the people who frequented them, gay adult films of this era celebrated queer sexuality without inhibition or shame.
+And though they featured explicit sex, these films were also legitimate artistic works, often quite formally experimental and complex, as well as politically engaged.
 Moreover, they functioned as important documents of authentic gay life and sexual liberation in the post-Stonewall years that helped shape gay culture as much as capture it.
 Yet, for all that this is true, mainstream narratives surrounding gay cinema remain stubbornly ahistorical in their disregard and ghettoization of gay adult films and the pioneers who made them.

 Trans queer film historian Elizabeth Purchell understands this more than most.
 For the past several years, Purchell has dedicated countless hours to researching and uncovering long-buried queer cinema history, from print media (her celebrated Instagram project documenting the history of gay adult cinema in print, Ask Any Buddy, spun off into a collage film and a riveting and informative podcast) to film, publicly documenting her efforts and the uphill battle she faces against establishment gatekeeping and hypocritical censorship.
 Against the odds, her research and travels have yielded a series of unexpected and significant discoveries, though perhaps none as remarkable or exciting as the recent recovery of a complete 16mm print of J.C.
 Cricket’s Sex Demon, a crucial missing piece of queer horror history long thought lost — until now.